hyprland-community/pyprland/site/Plugins.md

-- You can also install more plugins by using 3rd party or custom Python packages
+This page lists every plugin provided by Pyprland out of the box, more can be enabled if you install the matching package.

-- "🌟" indicates some maturity & reliability level of the plugin, considering age, attention paid and complexity - from 0 to 3.
+"🌟" indicates some maturity & reliability level of the plugin, considering age, attention paid and complexity - from 0 to 3.

 ## Standard plugins